van-essa/ladybike/README.md

 [Live application can be found here](https://ladybike.herokuapp.com/home)

-This full-stack framework project was built using Django, Python, HTML, CSS and JavaScript.
+This full-stack framework project was built using Django, PostgreSQL, Python, HTML, CSS and JavaScript.
 This is a cycling booking website designed to display cycling classes to customers and allow them to make/edit/delete bookings.
+The website also provides a list of articles users can choose to read from and can like if logged in.
 This project has been built for educational purposes.

 ---